bixb922/crank-organ/doc-software/README.md

 Average compression for my 300+ MIDI files is to 40% of the original size, considering that the allocation unit of the flash is blocks of 4096 bytes.

 There is an additional feature of compress_midi.py: it leaves a file named ```setlist_9.json```in the compressed file folder.
-This can be uploaded together with the MIDI files (with the same upload operation in the file manager).
-Then recall the stored playlist in the Play page and you will have a number 9 setlist of the last 2 or 3 weeks of modifications.
-This allows to check and play recent tunes.
+This can be uploaded together with the MIDI files (with the same "upload to auto folder" operation in the file manager).
+Then recall the stored playlist in the Performance page and you will have a number 9 setlist of the last 4 weeks of modifications.
+This facilitates checking recent tunes.

 ## SD card

-If the microcontroller has a SD or TF card controller please modify boot.py to mount at /sd, including the following lines:
+If the microcontroller has a SD (also called TF) card controller, please modify boot.py to mount at /sd, including the following lines:
 ```
 import os
 import machine